Hilde Zimmermann

-Hilde (Wundsam) Zimmermann (September 12, 1920 – March 25, 2002), was a member of the Austrian Resistance.
+Hilde Zimmermann (née Wundsam, September 12, 1920 – March 25, 2002), was a member of the Austrian Resistance.
 Arrested for her efforts to fight fascism, she was deported with her mother and childhood friend by Nazi officials to the Ravensbrück concentration camp in Germany; she then went on to survive both her imprisonment there and a death march.

 According to the Österreichische Lagergemeinschaft Ravensbrück & FreundInnen (Austrian Camp Community Ravensbrück & Friends), an organization which she co-founded, "She saw herself as a 'persecuted person', not as a 'victim' and considered it an obligation to report on the Nazis and the concentration camp prison in Ravensbrück especially [to] young people."

 Formative years

 Born in Vienna, Austria on September 12, 1920, Hilde Wundsam was a daughter of Anna Wundsam.
 During her formative years, she was raised with her brother, Othmar ("Otti"), in the Kagran section of the city.
 The city itself was often referred to as "Roten Wien" ("Red Vienna") during this era because the Social Democratic Workers Party of Austria consistently won the majority of elections until 1934 when the Fatherland Front (Austria) took power following the arrest of Mayor Karl Seitz.
 Her parents were also both arrested that same year.
 As a result, she and her brother became increasingly involved in anti-fascist activities.